xtu/XTU.Benchmark/README.md

 # Introduction
 This repository is created for storing benchmark code and results.

+To view the result, check the README.md file in each benchmark folder.

 # Build
 To build the source code:
 ```